hjsith/hjsith/README.md

 - 👋 Hi, I’m Hasith Jayasekera a.k.a @hjsith!
 - 👀 I’m interested in C++ and .NET Framework development.
-- 🌱 I’m currently completing a Master of Data Science at UNSW.
 - 💞️ I’m looking to collaborate on any open source projects utilising C# and TypeScript!
 - 📫 How to reach me: Feel free to send me a connection request on LinkedIn: https://www.linkedin.com/in/hasithjayasekera/